EnergyArchmage/EplusGridDev/design/FY2016/Electrical Storage Improvements.md

-Electric Storage Controls
+Electric Storage Improvements
 ================

-**B. Griffith, Energy Archmage Company, for DOE/NREL/GARD**
+**B. Griffith, Energy Archmage Company, for DOE/NREL/GARD **

  - November 9, 2015
  -

+ FY2016 subtask 4.2.1

 ## Justification for New Feature ##

 Electric storage capabilities in EnergyPlus are too limited.
 The current capabilities for storage were only intended for storing electrical power produced by on-site generators and the charge and discharge supervisory controls are hard-coded with no options.
+New capabilities to handle grid-connected storage and more versatile storage control capabilities are justified to allow EnergyPlus users to model such systems and to compare the performance of thermal energy storage to electric power storage.
 The improvements planned will address the following list of applications for electric storage that EnergyPlus is not currently able to model:

 - Electric storage charge power is taken from the grid with no on-site generation.
 - Electric storage charge power combines grid-supplied electricity with on-site generation.